Let's face it, Prague is not as cheap as it used to be. From hotels to tours, prices have risen quickly in recent years.

 There is one exception in Mala Strana - the small supermarket near Charles Bridge called Bio Vacek has very reasonable prices compared to the mini markets nearby.

 Check out the price of water in one of these markets compared to a beer...

 I am not advocating that you skip breakfast.
 But, from my experience, many hotel breakfasts are less than ideal.
 That's often because Czechs don't value breakfast like other cultures, like America for example.

 So, study the breakfast reviews and opt-out when you can.
 Some hotels will offer you a discounted price for doing this.

 Or, book something with a kitchenette.
 There are loads of "apart-hotels" in Prague which feature small kitchens in their rooms.

 Or, visit a bakery for a light breakfast.
 You'll likely get a local experience and save some money.

-I don't mean for this tip to be crass, but honestly, Czechs tip modestly.
+I don't mean for this idea to sound crass, but honestly, Czechs tip modestly.
 This means 5-10% is plenty for service.

 Tipping in Prague is not directly related to service.